Smithsonian/ForestGEO/README.md

       plot is changed (if you are at an endpoint and the plot is changed, the page will be reloaded to reflect that)
 - New components/moved-over information:
-    - `Dropzone` --> css code has been udpated to be dark theme-friendly
+    - `Fileuploadcomponents` --> css code has been udpated to be dark theme-friendly
     - `FileList` --> moved over
     - `Loginlogout` --> created component, login/logout process has been relegated to avatar icon dropdown menu